Dr. med. Daniel Andreas Müller

-The most important step in treatment is correct surgical removal of the tumour.
-Careful surgery usually suffices for benign tumours and basically no further treatment is needed.
-Patients with malignant tumours may require additional chemotherapy or radiotherapy after the surgery.
+The most important step in treatment is correct surgical removal of the tumor.
+Careful surgery usually suffices for benign tumors and basically no further treatment is needed.
+Patients with malignant tumors may require additional chemotherapy or radiotherapy after the surgery.

 Special outpatient clinics for rare diseases

 Together with the Zurich University Hospital and the Children’s Hospital, Balgrist University Hospital cares for patients who have rare diseases of the musculoskeletal system.
 The internationally recognised terms for such conditions are ‘rare diseases’ or ‘orphan diseases’.
 Hereditary errors of connective tissue or bone (e.g. Ehlers-Danlos syndrome, Marfan’s syndrome or osteogenesis imperfecta) and metabolic disorders lead to considerable restriction of the patient’s everyday life.
 Although many different organs are involved in the disease, the effects on the musculoskeletal system give rise to particularly bothersome complaints.

 Close cooperation between various specialists (cardiologists, rheumatologists, endocrinologists, orthopaedic surgeons) is necessary to relieve the symptoms.
 Dr. Daniel Müller and KD Dr. Böni of Balgrist University Hospital advise affected patients about the possibilism of conservative treatment (e.g. shoe modifications, splints or braces) and surgical options concerning the musculoskeletal system.

 Interdisciplinary tumour surgery specialists